Dreyfus affair: The denunciation of Esterhazy and the progress of Dreyfusism

 Parallel to the investigations of Picquart, the defenders of Dreyfus were informed in November 1897 that the identity of the writer of the "bordereau" was Esterhazy.
 Mathieu Dreyfus had a reproduction of the bordereau published by Le Figaro.
 A banker, Castro, formally identified the writing as that of Esterhazy, who was his debtor, and told Mathieu.
 On 11 November 1897, the two paths of investigation met during a meeting between Scheurer-Kestner and Mathieu Dreyfus.
 The latter finally received confirmation that Esterhazy was the author of the note.
 Based on this, on 15 November 1897 Mathieu Dreyfus made a complaint to the minister of war against Esterhazy.
 The controversy was now public and the army had no choice but to open an investigation.
 At the end of 1897, Picquart returned to Paris and made public his doubts about the guilt of Dreyfus because of his discoveries.
 Collusion to eliminate Picquart seemed to have failed.
 The challenge was very strong and turned to confrontation.
 To discredit Picquart, Esterhazy sent, without effect, letters of complaint to the president of the republic.

 The Dreyfusard movement, led by Bernard Lazare, Mathieu Dreyfus, Joseph Reinach and Auguste Scheurer-Kestner gained momentum. Émile Zola, informed in mid-November 1897 by Scheurer-Kestner with documents, was convinced of the innocence of Dreyfus and undertook to engage himself officially.
 On 25 November 1897 the novelist published Mr. Scheurer-Kestner in Le Figaro, which was the first article in a series of three.
 Faced with threats of massive cancellations from its readers, the paper's editor stopped supporting Zola.
 Gradually, from late-November through early-December 1897, a number of prominent people got involved in the fight for retrial.
 These included the authors Octave Mirbeau (his first article was published three days after Zola) and Anatole France, academic Lucien Lévy-Bruhl, the librarian of the École normale supérieure Lucien Herr (who convinced Léon Blum and Jean Jaurès), the authors of La Revue Blanche, (where Lazare knew the director Thadee Natanson), and the Clemenceau brothers Albert and Georges.
-Blum tried in late November 1897 to sign, with his friend Maurice Barrès, a petition calling for a retrial, but Barrès refused, broke with Zola and Blum in early-December, and began to popularize the term "intellectuals".
+Blum tried in late November 1897 to sign, with his friend Maurice Barrès, a petition calling for a retrial, but Barrès refused, broke with Zola and Blum in early December, and began to popularize the pejorative use of the term "intellectuals".
 This first break was the prelude to a division among the educated elite after 13 January 1898.

-The Dreyfus Affair occupied more and more discussions, something the political world did not always recognize.
+The Dreyfus affair occupied more and more discussions, something the political world did not always recognize.
 Jules Méline declared in the opening session of the National Assembly on 7 December 1897, "There is no Dreyfus affair.
 There is not now and there can be no Dreyfus affair."